 Ever tried making your own Vanilla Sweet Cream Cold Foam at home?
 Don't worry coffee lovers, you can skip the Starbucks line.
-Make your own sweet cream at home quickly and easily to top your cold brew and iced coffees!
+Make your own sweet cream at home in under 5 minutes with only 4 simple ingredients, and top your cold brew and iced coffees with this luscious treat!

 We like making our own copycat Starbucks cold foam recipe at home.
 It's just so simple!
 Take your drinks up a notch, you deserve it. 😉